acarsgithub/assignment1-cloud-computing/README.md

 After these steps have been completed, Apache Kafka and the server.properties files should be good to go!

 ### Part 3: Running zookeeper, kafka-servers, and creating topic

+##### ssh/PUTTY may be needed to obtain multiple terminals to run multiple programs on an instance simultaneously

+To start off, make sure you cd into the kafka folder from the binary download you made earlier...
+Additionally, ensure that you download and install python3, couchdb library for python, kafka-python library, and couchdb itself

+On VM instance with broker id 0, start zookeeper with the following commmand:
+* bin/zookeeper-server-start.sh config/zookeeper.properties

+Next, on VM instance with broker id 1, run the following to start kafka server:
+* bin/kafka-server-start.sh config/server.properties

+Next, on VM instance with broker id 0, start kafka server:
+* bin/kafka-server-start.sh config/server.properties

+Next on VM instance with broker id 0, create topic:
+* bin/kafka-topics.sh --create --topic utilizations --bootstrap-server [floating-point-ip-address-of-current-instance]:9092

+Viewing topic properties on kafka servers:
+* bin/kafka-topics.sh --describe --topic utilizations --bootstrap-server [floating-point-ip-address-of-either-instance]:9092
+* topic should be created successfully after this

+After the above steps have completed, everything should be in order for the final step!

+### Part 4: CouchDB setup and running consumer and producer